manishharpalani/HitCountsByDate/README.md

     www.twitter.com 1

 # Details on O(N) Complexity
-     Report creates a HitBucket for each day (date is calculated using getStartOfEpochDay) Report keeps buckets sorted by the date
-     HashMap contains hash map of URL to hit counts.
+HitReport creates a HitBucket indexed by getStartOfEpochDay (hour, min, sec of timestamp are discarded HitBucket keeps the url in 2 maps

+    1. url:frequency
+    2. frequency;set of urls

+Both maps are updated, as needed, for each hit

     N = number of lines
-     Assume: N > B * U (given multiple url hits in each bucket) B = number of HitBuckets - number of days of data (insertion sorted order) U = average number of unique urls in each bucket (constant, does not grow as N scales)

-    Space Complexity: B * U = B
+    Space Complexity: O(N)

     Time Complexity:
-      loading date file takes N*B*LogB
+    loading date file takes O(N)

-      generate report requires sorting the entries in each HitBucket by hit counts B*LogB*U*LogU = BLogB (U is a constant)
+Generating report requires getting the HitBuckets in order from most recent to the oldest For each bucket we get the urls in order from most frequent to least frequent (use frequency;set of urls)

+Time Complexity: O(N)